Skip to main content

 Fink argues, and we’re inclined to agree, that at the university level, if we assume faculty are already competent in their subject matter, the most critical of these is course design.

-In this section, we have several pages dedicated to various aspects of course design, including Curriculum Mapping, Backward Design, Design for Accessibility, Syllabus and Syllabus Statements, Lesson Planning, Bloom’s Taxonomy, and Assignment Design and Assessment.
+We have several pages dedicated to various aspects of course design, including Curriculum Mapping, Backward Design, Design for Accessibility, Lesson Planning, Bloom’s Taxonomy, and Assignment Design and Assessment.

 References